 A: Since inflation is around 30 percent the cost of living has slowly gone up since the 2001/2002 economic crisis.
 Buenos Aires used to be an extremely cheap metropolitan city where one could get a steak dinner for just a few dollars.
-Although there is still a favourable exchange rate to the US dollar, euro, etc., Buenos Aires is no longer the “cheap” option for South America.
+Although there is still a favourable exchange rate for the US dollar, euro, etc., Buenos Aires is no longer the “cheap” option for South America.
 It is still affordable for a big city, but with high market prices for both real estate and beef.
 Public transportation is still quite cheap, so there are still certain aspects of the city that are financially attractive.

 Q: What are the locals like; do you mix mainly with other expats?

 A: Argentines are known for being friendly and spending lots of time socialising.
-It is very common for friends to sit long hours during the late afternoon during a time called merienda (tea time), chatting over coffee or drinking mate, a local tea.
+It is very common for friends to sit for long hours during the late afternoon during a time called merienda (tea time), chatting over coffee or drinking mate, a local tea.
 On the weekends, many family and friends gather for daylong “asados” or barbecues.
 The Argentine people tend to be very open with their feelings and have no problem articulating their opinions.
 You will find people to be very helpful and proud of their country, so they are always happy to give advice and recommendations to foreigners.

 There is a great expat community in Buenos Aires and it’s big enough where you are constantly meeting new people but still intimate where I always find I have friends in common with those that I meet.
 I spend a lot of time with expats from work as my office is quite international, but most of my free time is spent with locals.

 Q: Was it easy meeting people and making friends in Argentina?